votlazam/Games/README.md

 For PS3 are different
 - Download all file on external "Hard Disck" or "Key USB" -> modified in "FAT32"
-- Go on PS3 and Download all files (only what you see, don't worry.)
+- Go on PS3 and Download all files (only what you see, don't worry)

 HAVE FUN!